jamesgrams/budgeteer/README.md

 ## About

 Budgeteer is a pirate-themed budgeting program designed to be run on your local network.
-It display's expenses from your checking account as Dubloons that can be put into customizable buckets (chests).
+It displays expenses from your checking account as Doubloons that can be put into customizable buckets (chests).
 The software will allow you to track how much you have spent on each bucket and overall.
 Currently, it works with expenses for the current month - i.e. lets you keep a monthly budget.
 This software will scrape expenses from a TD Bank checking account.

 ## Setup